- Placement Type: Children’s Home

 The house is a terraced, which does not stand out as a Children’s home as it blends in to its surroundings.
 Each young person has their own bedroom, which they are encouraged to personalise to their own tastes.

 The house has all that a home should have with a kitchen/diner, lounge, bathroom and three bedrooms (one is used as a staff office).
 It also has the advantage of a basement, which has a utility area, a games/education room and WC facilities.
+We have a chill out room with sensory equipment.

 The home is close to local amenities and offers Army and Sea cadets, Scouts, youth groups and a well-equipped gym, amongst others, all on its door step.
 It is only a short bus ride away from the town of Barnstaple which then links to the wider area by train.
 It is also close to the beach so offers opportunities for surfing and water sports.